-Courses designated H/Hp (see below)
+Humanities - courses designated H/Hp (see Appendix A)

-- 2 disciplines (e.g. ART, MUSC, PHIL) with no more than 10 credits from one discipline - HUM and IDS courses of 6 credits count as two disciplines and 10 credit maximum does not apply - No more than 5 credits performance (p) - Foreign languages 123 or above (all foreign languages are considered one discipline).
-No more than 5 credits of 100-level foreign language. - No more than 5 credits in independent study (courses numbered 189, 199, 289, 299 designated H/Hp)
+- 2 disciplines (examples: FILM, MUSC) with no more than 10 credits from one discipline - HUM and IDS courses of 6 credits count as two disciplines and 10 credit maximum does not apply - No more than 5 credits performance (p) - Foreign languages 123 or above (All foreign languages are considered one discipline.
+No more than 5 credits of 100-level foreign language.) - No more than 5 credits in independent study (courses numbered 189, 199, 289, 299 designated H/Hp)